-The costs of providing the programs and other activities have been summarized on a functional basis in the statements of activity and changes in net assets.
+The costs of providing the programs and other activities have been summarized on a functional basis in the statements of activities.
 Expenses that can be identified with a specific program or supporting service are charged directly to the related program or supporting service.
 Expenses that are associated with more than one program or supporting service are allocated based on an evaluation by the Organization's management.